meilisearch/documentation/learn/getting_started/algolia_migration.md

 # Migrating from Algolia to Meilisearch

 If you are a current user of Algolia and are looking for a practical guide to migrate to Meilisearch, you are in the right place.
-If you would prefer to read a high-level comparison of the two search solutions, you can find that [here](/learn/what_is_meilisearch/comparison_to_alternatives.md#meilisearch-vs-algolia).
+If you would prefer a high-level comparison of the two search companies and their products, you can find that [here](/learn/what_is_meilisearch/comparison_to_alternatives.md#meilisearch-vs-algolia).

 This guide will walk you through exporting your Algolia data and indexing it in Meilisearch using a Node.js script.
-If you would prefer to skip directly to the finished script, [click here](#finished-script).
+To skip directly to the finished script, [click here](#finished-script).

-After the script, you will find a comparison of Meilisearch and Algolia's [APIs](#apis), [index settings and parameters](#settings-and-parameters), and [front-end components](#front-end-components) to help make your transition as seamless as possible.
+This guide also includes comparisons of Meilisearch and Algolia's [APIs](#apis), [index settings, parameters](#settings-and-parameters), and [support for the `instantsearch.js` library](#front-end-components).

 ## Migration script